Fact checked

 9 minutes

-Mathnasium vs. Sylvan (Which Math Tutoring Service is Better?)
+Mathnasium vs. Sylvan vs. Learner: Which Math Tutoring Service Is Best?

 Written by:

 It's no secret that math can be a challenging subject for many students.
-Unlike other, more objective subjects, math involves specific skills and problem-solving strategies that can take considerable time, effort, and confidence to master.
-Studies demonstrate that math not only presents significant skill-based challenges, but also intimidates students.
-According to a survey conducted by Cuemath, a personalized math tutoring service, 82% of students between Grades 7 and 10 struggle with apprehension surrounding learning math.
+Unlike other, more objective subjects, math involves specific skills and problem-solving strategies that require considerable time, effort, and confidence to master.
+Studies demonstrate that math not only presents significant skill-based challenges but also intimidates students.
+82% of students in grades 7 through 10 struggle with feelings of anxiety about learning math, according to a survey by Cuemath, a personalized math tutoring service.

-However, with the proper support and mindset, every student can overcome these hurdles and succeed in this enormously important subject.
-To achieve this support and mindset, there are plenty of valuable resources students and their families can turn to, from private math tutoring services to small group and self-learning courses.
-In this article, we will look at two of the most popular tutoring programs available, Mathnasium and Sylvan, to see if they are worth your time and money.
+However, with the proper support and mindset, every student can overcome these hurdles and succeed in this subject.
+To achieve this, students and their families can turn to a number of valuable resources, from private math tutoring services to small group and self-learning courses.

 What is Mathnasium?

-There is no private tutoring offered at Mathnasium.
+There is no private tutoring offered at Mathnasium, but services are available online or in person.
 Instead, one instructor is responsible for a group of four to six students.
 If your child is a high school student preparing for standardized testing, Mathnasium also offers SAT and ACT prep courses to help students with the math sections.
-Mathnasium tutoring is available online or in person.

 Pros